KaterynaBabii/spa.auto/README.md

 # WashCar

-This project contains the source code for washCar, which is a modern mashup to facilitate search car wash and detailing.
+This project contains the source code for washCar servise, which is a modern mashup to facilitate search car wash and detailing.
-[WIP]